 Let us fast-forward a bit; if Einstein’s Theory of Special Relativity dilates and contracts space, when one adds the axis of time to the three spatial Euclidean dimensions, the General Theory of Relativity –also Einstein’s– will curve these axes according to gravity.
 We could mention the developments or comments by Stephen Hawkins and Roger Penrose from the 70s onwards.
 Likewise, the so-called Riemann geometry and Schwarzschild metrics may produce tensions in many dimensions.

 This spatial geometry is difficult to explain, because when they say space does not dilates, but is the distance between two points in space that becomes larger, I end up losing myself completely due to the lack of vocabulary for so many space-conceptual relativities.

 I have attempted to understand what it could mean that space or its geometry dilates; I think that maybe it is referring to –amongst other things– the fact that if light, as it travels on the gravitational field, curves independently of the gravitational attraction; then one could think that it is space that has changed.
 I would not consider it the most appropriate interpretation, but at least it would make some sense.

 It would be more precise to say that, when light travels on gravity –tension of the radial symmetry in the reticular structure of matter–, the energy exchange produces a curvature effect on the propagation of light with respect to the Euclidean space.
 The book Physics and Global Dynamics explains the cause of the Merlin effect, which is no more than a small gravitational force in addition to Newton’s force.

 A different topic is that of drag; let us imagine a music disc spinning on a turntable.
-If we place an object upon this disc, the object will spin –but not because of the effect of gravity, but because it is being dragged by the disc.
+If we place an object upon this disc, the object will rotate –but not because of the effect of gravity, but because it is being dragged by the disc.
 Although traditional gravitational forces cannot explain it, and although it could be correct to a certain extent, I would not call this a geometric effect of the curvature of space-time-disc.
 I would simply call it the drag of the Vinyl-Disc experiment.